zacharee/KMPFile/README.md

             // Convenience functions for converting from FileKit to KMPFile.
             // Supports the same platforms as FileKit, minus JS and WASM. implementation("dev.zwander:kmpfile-filekit:VERSION")
+            // Convenience functions for converting between kotlinx.io and okio
+            // Sources and Sinks.
+            // Supports the same platforms as okio, minus JS and WASM. implementation("dev.zwander:kmpfile-okio:VERSION")
         }
     }
 }